alloy-org/bullet-journal/README.md

 4. Highlights of the day (3 responses)
 5. What did I learn today?

+This plugin adds one more question:

+6. Today shall be remembered as: frivolous/tortuous (-2) or successful/wonderful (+2)?

 Your responses to these questions will be tagged with a hierarchy of your choosing (e.g., `daily-jots/five-questions` or `personal/daily-data`).

-A table will also be created with links to all your daily entries, for convenient perusal.
+A note containing a table of your data will also be created, with links to your daily entries.